nuxt-community/mdx-module/docs/content/en/guide/usage.md

 ---
 title: Usage
-description: ''
+subtitle: "Using MDX files in your Nuxt app is easy."
+description: "With the @nuxtjs/mdx module, you're ready to start using MDX files in your Nuxt app."
 position: 3
 category: Guide
 ---

-After installing the `@nuxtjs/mdx` module, you're ready to start using MDX files in your Nuxt app.
-The `@nuxtjs/mdx` module picks up all `.mdx` files used in your Nuxt app and converts them into Vue components.
-This makes it possible to use MDX files as Nuxt routes and regular components.
+The module picks up all `.mdx` files used in your Nuxt app and converts them into Vue components.
+Making possible to use MDX files as Nuxt pages and regular components.

-## Using `.mdx` files in `~/pages` directory
+## Write MDX pages

 Start by creating a `hello.mdx` file in your `~/pages` directory.

 ```[Application]